joemoose/dungeoneers.d20/docs/combat.md

 !!! note

 	A new initiative order is determined at the beginning of every round of combat.
-If you'd like to use a more straightforward initiative system, see the [Appendix](appendix-d.md)
+If you'd like to use a simpler initiative system, see the [Appendix](appendix-d.md).

 ## Attacks